Ambulyx sericeipennis Butler, 1875, Proc. zool. Soc. Lond. 1875: 252. Type locality: Northwest Himalayas [India, Uttarakhand,] Masuri [Mussoorie].

 Wingspan: 95--124mm.
 Similar to Ambulyx maculifera but greyer and the submarginal band of the forewing upperside extends to the costal and anal margins, whereas it fades before meeting the anal margin in Ambulyx maculifera.
 Tergum A8 of the male is weakly bi-sinuate, with a dark patch dorsally.
 There is a distinct mesial line in both sexes.
 Underside a deep chrome colour.

 In the male genitalia, gnathos lobed mesally, with lobe rather narrow and almost truncate.
 Valva: harpe with a long finger-like process that points ventrad; mesal ridge composed of two lamellae, irregularly dentate an distally produced into a cone, the extreme end of which is turned ventrad.
-Aedeagus as in Ambulyx maculifera, with row of teeth dorsally and with some irregular teeth ventrally; vesica with club-shaped cornutus.
+Phallus as in Ambulyx maculifera, with row of teeth dorsally and with some irregular teeth ventrally; vesica with club-shaped cornutus.
 In the female genitalia, sterigma with mesal lobe longer and broader than in Ambulyx maculifera.

 The moth rests with the wings held almost horizontal and the abdomen bent sharply upwards and outwards (Bell & Scott, 1937).